zakoraa/AlQuran-App/README.md

 # Al Qur'an App

-An Al Qur'an App with audio and tafsir for each surahs and verses of Al Qur'an.
+An Al Qur'an App with audio and interpretation for each surahs and verses of Al Qur'an.

 # Architecture
 The architecture used is MVVM, where state management uses Getx.
 GetX is an extra-light and powerful solution for Flutter.
 It combines high-performance state management, intelligent dependency injection, and route management quickly and practically.